-Salmon Recovery Funding Board 2017 Grant Cycle
+Salmon Recovery Funding Board 2020 Grant Cycle

-The Skagit Watershed Council (Council), as lead entity for Water Resource Inventory Areas (WRIAs) 3 and 4, is accepting proposals for salmon recovery projects funded through the Washington State Salmon Recovery Funding Board's (SRFB) 2017 grant cycle.
-The amount of funding available is not known at this time, but will include all available SRFB salmon recovery account funding.
+The Skagit Watershed Council (Council or SWC), as lead entity for Water Resource Inventory Areas (WRIAs) 3 and 4, is accepting proposals for salmon habitat recovery projects funded through the Washington State Salmon Recovery Funding Board (SRFB) and the Puget Sound Acquisition and Restoration (PSAR) programs.
+The amount of funding available is not yet confirmed but will likely include approximately \$1,120,000 in SRFB funds; approximately \$4,500,000 in regular PSAR funds; and an unknown amount for projects qualifying for large capital PSAR funds.
+SRFB funds would be available September 2020 and PSAR funds would be available July 2021.